 Final Thoughts: Is a Toledo Day Trip Worth While?

 Absolutely yes!
-Toledo’s particular style is unique in Spain and can’t be found in other parts of Europe.
-It has the charm of Seville but is much easier to walk and the medieval feel of Morella.
+Toledo’s particular style is unique in Spain and can’t be found in other parts of Europe, and is just an hour away from Madrid.
+It has the charm of Seville but is much easier to walk, and the medieval feel of Morella.
 What are you waiting for?
 Visit Toledo Spain and enjoy some of the most stunning views of the continent.